dimas551/weventura/README.md

 php artisan serve
 ```

-Your Pegasus application should now be up and running.
+Your Weventura application should now be up and running.
 You can access it at `http://127.0.0.1:8000`.

 ### Step 10: Tes Login